Environmental science

 • Tick population in Scotland could almost double due to climate change via Independent

-A collection of Royal Society Biographical Memoirs of Fellows of the Royal Society celebrates the scientists who made advancements in climate and sustainability science from the mid-20th century onwards.
+A collection of Biographical Memoirs of Fellows of the Royal Society celebrates the scientists who made advancements in climate and sustainability science from the mid-20th century onwards.

-The Royal Society has been publishing scientific articles for over 350 years.
-Browse the Royal Society Journals Archive for a fascinating insight into the development of science and discover some of the key moments in scientific history.
+The Royal Society has been publishing scientific articles for over 360 years.
+Browse the Royal Society Journals Archive to discover some of the key moments in scientific history and gain a fascinating insight into the development of science.

 Proceedings B is the Royal Society’s flagship biological research journal, accepting original articles and reviews of outstanding scientific importance and broad general interest.
 The main criteria for acceptance are that a study is novel and has general significance to biologists.
 Articles published cover the breadth of the biological sciences; many but not all articles have direct relevance to organisms and the environments in which they live.